christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 6.1 The Flavian Coup: The Accountants Take Over (c.
 50 BCE – 300 CE)
 6.2 China: The Han Synthesis and the Tartarian Genocide
 6.3 Ancient India: The Mauryan Mirage
-6.4 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)
+6.4 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
+6.5 The Americas\
+6.5.1 Genetic Evidence of Transoceanic Contact\
+6.5.2 Nautical Proof of Atlantic-Capable Fleets\
-6.5 Where Did The Scythian Aryans Go?
+7.5 Where Did The Scythian Aryans Go?
 The Refugia
 Part 3: Rewriting History
-7 How R1a Was Purged from History
+8 How R1a Was Purged from History
-7.1 The Flavian Coup – The Accountants Take Over
+8.1 The Flavian Coup – The Accountants Take Over
-7.1.1 The “First Jewish-Roman War” as a Treasury Seizure
+8.1.1 The “First Jewish-Roman War” as a Treasury Seizure
-7.1.2 Izates of Adiabene vs. Vespasian – The Last Dragon King vs. The Banker
+8.1.2 Izates of Adiabene vs. Vespasian – The Last Dragon King vs. The Banker
-8 Inventing Ancient Greece
+9 Inventing Ancient Greece
-9 The 'Achaemenid' Empire is the Parthian Empire
+10 The 'Achaemenid' Empire is the Parthian Empire
-10 Fabricating 'Ancient' Egypt
+11 Fabricating 'Ancient' Egypt
-11 Rome: The Phantom Empire on the Tiber
+12 Rome: The Phantom Empire on the Tiber
-12 The Vatican-Medici-Jesuit Forgery (14th - 18th Centuries)
+13 The Vatican-Medici-Jesuit Forgery (14th - 18th Centuries)
-13 The Jesuit Operation (16th-18th c.)
+14 The Jesuit Operation (16th-18th c.)
-14 Expanded Notes: Suppressed Histories & New Connections
+15 Expanded Notes: Suppressed Histories & New Connections
 Conclusion

 **Introduction**